top of page

 What Causes Anxiety?

-Several factors can contribute to anxiety:
+Several factors can contribute to anxiety.
+Understanding these can help in managing it effectively:

 1. Lifestyle Changes

-• Reducing caffeine, alcohol, and sugar
+• Reduce caffeine, alcohol, and sugar intake.

-2. Mindfulness and Relaxation
+2. Mindfulness and Relaxation Techniques

 3. Therapy Options